 Educational goals of the program

-Each year, the UC Davis Department of Orthopaedic Surgery matches 5 new residents from an applicant pool of over 600 for our ACGME accredited Residency Program.
+Thank you for your interest in the UC Davis Orthopaedic Surgery Residency Program.
+Each year, the UC Davis Department of Orthopaedic Surgery matches 5 new residents from an applicant pool of over 600.
 Our goal is to provide an educational experience and environment so that at the completion of training, each resident has gained the professional knowledge, skills, and ability to enter the practice as highly competent, well-trained orthopaedic surgeons.
+Our program is fully accredited by the ACGME, and offers a well-rounded clinical and academic experience in each of the orthopaedic subspecialties.
 In addition, the research experience gained during training will produce community-based surgeons and academicians who will remain discriminating scientists and who will review the literature and new developments with a critical and scientifically objective eye.

 Orthopaedic Surgery Training Experience

 The first year of training is a combination of medical and surgical rotations.
-Residents complete rotations in, radiology, plastic surgery, emergency medicine trauma surgery, general trauma surgery, burn surgery, BSICU, hand surgery, orthopedic trauma surgery, emergency room orthopedics, orthopaedic spine surgery, and pediatric orthopedic surgery.
+Residents complete rotations in, radiology, plastic surgery, emergency medicine, general trauma surgery, burn surgery, surgical intensive care as well as orthopaedic hand surgery, orthopedic trauma surgery, emergency room orthopedics, orthopaedic spine surgery, and pediatric orthopedic surgery.
 In addition, residents will receive longitudinal training in basic surgical skills.

 The second year of training offers experience in managing different orthopedic conditions in both outpatient and inpatient settings.
 Second-year residents provide orthopedic consultations in our emergency rooms.
 The operating room experience emphasizes acquiring basic psychomotor technical skills and learning the fundamental principles of anatomy, surgical dissection, and orthopedic surgery.
 During each rotation, PG-2 residents serve as the junior resident of a clinical service.
 Developing basic orthopedic knowledge is paramount during this year.
 Rotations in hand surgery, sports medicine, pediatric orthopaedic surgery and orthopaedic trauma are included in the PG-2 year.